typelevel/cats-effect/site/src/main/tut/concurrency/basics.md

 several activities from both of them so making too many threads for short-lived tasks is very inefficient .
 It may turn out that process of creating thread and possible context switches has higher costs than the task itself.
-Furthermore, having too many created threads means that we can eventually run out of memory and that they are competing for CPU, slowing down application.
+Furthermore, having too many created threads means that we can eventually run out of memory and that they are competing for CPU, slowing down entire application.

 It is advised to use **thread pools** which by means of `Executor` (`ExecutionContext` in Scala) serve the purpose of managing execution of threads.